yoguy12345/MoodMender/README.md

 MoodMender: Tailored Comfort for You.

-GPT that responds to how you are feeling
+GPT that responds to how you are feelin

 an app desighted to regulate your emotions through the use of computer vision, and the Muse2 (optional)